BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Powers of Nature** `PASSIVE`

-- **Powers of Nature** `PASSIVE` - If this model rolls a natural 6 during its Casting Test, then upon completion of the Magical Power it regains a number of Will Points equal to the number of Will Points spent during the Casting Test.
+If this model rolls a natural 6 during its Casting Test, then upon completion of the Magical Power it regains a number of Will Points equal to the number of Will Points spent during the Casting Test.

 </div>